What is HIIT (High Intensity Interval Training) and Why You Should be Doing More of It?

 Most clients come to me with similar goals – get fitter and slimmer.
 So here we go…trying to explain that these two goals are in fact a by-product of cleaning up your diet and incorporating exercise that encourages fat loss and metabolic conditioning.
 Enter HIIT training.
 Say what?
 HIIT – High Intensity Interval Training or Circuit Training.
 Now that sounds hard.
 What is HIIT and why do I need to do more of it?

 I personally have a love hate relationship with it.
 But in short, HIIT training is made up of short periods of high intensity exercise followed by a period of recovery.
 There are different types of HIIT workouts which are usually performed for no longer than 25-30 minutes at a time due to the intensity of the workout.
 The duration of the workout comes down to the types of exercises you are performing but also your performance goals.

 If you want a leaner and stronger body, then add a few HIIT workouts to your training plan.
 It will maximize your results in minimum time.
-Add extra resistance to the workout either through using equipment like dumbbells, barbells, slam balls, sand bags, ropes, tyres, TRX.
+Add extra resistance to the workout either through using equipment like dumbbells, barbells, slam balls, kettle bells, sand bags, ropes, tyres, TRX.
 The options are endless and that’s what makes it fun, challenging and never boring!

 So here’s the 411 on HIIT workouts and why you should be doing more of them: